 Of course!
 We encourage you to bring your camera or phone, and there will be time set aside for taking pictures if you are attending a class (as you won’t want to leave your equipment in with the goats during the entire class).
-We can also take some high-quality photos during most events, and they will be available on our Facebook page: https://www.facebook.com/GottaGoat/
+We will also take some high-quality photos during most events, and they will be available on our Facebook page: https://www.facebook.com/GottaGoat/

 Are there refreshments available?

-We have a limited selection of refreshments available for purchase.
+We have a limited selection of refreshments/water available for purchase.

 Are towels/mats provided for the Goat Yoga Class?